-SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Panama, please take the time to tell our Embassy about your trip.
+SMART TRAVELER ENROLLMENT PROGRAM (STEP) / EMBASSY LOCATION: If you are going to live in or visit Panama, please take the time to inform the Embassy about your trip.
 If you enroll, we can keep you up to date with important safety and security announcements.
 It will also help your friends and family get in touch with you in an emergency.
 Here’s the link to the Smart Traveler Enrollment Program.

 Physical location: Avenida Demetrio Basilio Lakas, Building No.783 in the Clayton section of Panama City.

 International mailing address: Apartado 0816-02561, Zona 5, Panama, Republic of Panama.

 U.S. mailing address: U.S. Embassy Panama, 9100 Panama City Place, Washington, DC 20521-9100.